-Restaurant Performance Index rose 0.3% in May
+Restaurant Performance Index fell 2.3% in February

 Read the full RPI report.